adepel80/STORE-SALES-DASHBOARD/README.md

 CONTEXT

 To help the company A, a  fictional company headquarter in United state of America track it's sales and monitor key performance indicator over time, a concise dashboard displaying the relevant metrics was created for use by its stakeholders
-This analysis detailed the effectiveness of the dashboard in helping company X achieve its goal
+This analysis detailed the effectiveness of the dashboard in helping company A achieve its goal

 OVERVIEW